-Cardiac Life© offers special pricing for your Trade-in AED.
-We responsibly recycle old defibrillators, batteries, and electrodes.
+Cardiac Life© offers special pricing for your trade-in AED.
+We responsibly recycle old AEDs, batteries, and electrodes.
 Our staff is knowledgeable and experienced with Public Access Defibrillation and will help you determine the best choices for your program and policies.

 Sudden Cardiac Arrest (SCA) is when the heart stops suddenly, usually due to ventricular fibrillation.
 Sudden Cardiac Arrest is different from a heart attack.
 Unlike a heart attack, a victim of SCA has no heart rhythm.
 During Sudden Cardiac Arrest, blood stops flowing to the brain and other vital organs.
 When a shock to the heart from an AED and chest compressions from Cardiopulmonary Resuscitation (CPR) are combined, an SCA victim's chance of survival increases by 66.5%.